|ABOUT ROGER GREENAWAY | REVIEWING SKILLS TRAINING | MISSION STATEMENT | DEFINITIONS | CONTACT DETAILS | CLIENTS & COSTS | REVIEWING FOR ALL|

 What I provide and where ...I have worked in 36 countries as well as throughout my home country (the UK) to provide training and consultancy in reviewing and related skills.
 There seems to be no limit to the kinds of environment (indoors or outdoors) in which people want to develop reviewing and facilitation skills.
 I enjoy the challenge of developing new ways to adapt and apply these skills in new situations.

-I have provided training in reviewing skills in Alaska, Australia, Belgium, Canada, Chile, China, Denmark, Finland, Germany, Hong Kong, Hungary, Ireland, Japan, Lithuania, Macau, Malaysia, Namibia, Netherlands, Norway, Poland, Portugal, Romania, Singapore, South Africa, Spain, Sweden, Switzerland, Taiwan, Thailand, Turkey, the UK and the USA.
+I have provided training in reviewing skills in Australia, Belgium, Canada, Chile, China, Denmark, Finland, Germany, Hong Kong, Hungary, Ireland, Japan, Lithuania, Macau, Malaysia, Namibia, Netherlands, Norway, Poland, Portugal, Romania, Singapore, South Africa, Spain, Sweden, Switzerland, Taiwan, Thailand, Turkey, the UK and the USA.
 I have also presented workshops at EEEurope conferences in Czech Republic, Estonia, Italy and Slovenia.
-And I have worked as a trainer and facilitator in Ethiopia and Iran.
+And I have worked as a trainer and facilitator in the UK, Ethiopia and Iran.

 Clients and costs ....